Murder of Cheri Jo Bates: Correspondence

-One month after Bates' murder, two identical type-written letters arrived at RPD headquarters and the editorial offices of the Riverside Press-Enterprise.
+One month after Bates's murder, on November 29, two identical type-written letters arrived at RPD headquarters and the editorial offices of the Riverside Press-Enterprise.
 The author of these letters described a likely scenario as to how Bates had been lured from her vehicle and subsequently murdered.
-This author described in detail how he had first disabled Bates' car before allegedly watching her repeatedly attempt to switch on the ignition until the vehicle battery had drained of power.
+This author described in detail how he had first disabled Bates's car before allegedly watching her repeatedly attempt to switch on the ignition until the vehicle battery had drained of power.
 He had then offered her assistance, claiming his own vehicle was further down the street; thus luring her away from her vehicle.
 According to the author of this letter, after the two had walked a short distance from her car, he had stated to her, "It's about time."
 Bates had replied, "About time for what?" to which he had simply replied, "About time for you to die."
 According to the author, he had then clasped his hand over her mouth and pressed a knife against her neck before forcing her to walk to a dimly lit alley where he had proceeded to beat and kick Bates in their initial struggle before stabbing and slashing her to death.

 The author of these letters claimed to have known his victim, proclaiming: "Only one thing was on my mind: Making her pay for the brush-offs that she had given me during the years prior."
-Due to the fact the letter included details of the murder which had not been released to the press—including the fact the ignition coil and middle wire of the distributor of Bates' vehicle had been disabled—investigators initially believed that the author of the letter may have been the actual murderer.
+Due to the fact the letter included details of the murder which had not been released to the press—including the specific ways that Bates's vehicle had been disabled—investigators initially believed that the author of the letter may have been the actual murderer.

-On April 30, 1967, The Press-Enterprise printed a further update on Bates' murder.
-The following day, both the RPD and Bates' father received handwritten letters from an unknown individual, who had scrawled the message, "Bates had to die.
+On April 30, 1967, the Press-Enterprise printed a further update on Bates's murder.
+The following day, both the RPD and Bates's father received handwritten letters from an unknown individual, who had scrawled the message, "Bates had to die.
 There will be more" on a single sheet of paper.
-This letter was also considered by police to have been a distasteful hoax, although at the bottom of each letter was an indecipherable number or letter which was either a "2" or a "Z".
+This letter was considered by police to have been a distasteful hoax, although at the bottom of each letter was an indecipherable number or letter which was either a "2" or a "Z."